pratyushagnihotri/ndn-tutorial-gec21/README-ext.md

             print "ERROR: %s" %  e

 `run` immediately sends `self.pipeline` count Interests.
-As each Interest returns Data (or expires), a new Interest will be sent in its place for the next segment (or retransmission).
-This process repeats until the entire collection has been retrieved.
+A new Interest will be sent to replace each satisfied (or expired) Interest.

-* Refactor Interest sending to handle retransmission of earlier segments.
+* **Step 3:** Refactor Interest sending to handle retransmission of earlier segments.

 <!-- -->